 Some text here

-What are the risks of DeepSeek-R1's open source AI models?
+What is DeepSeek?
+What are the risks of DeepSeek's open source AI models?

 DeepSeek-R1 is an AI model that someone can run on their own hardware.
 The security implications of DeepSeek-R1 are not fundamentally different from those of any other AI model, aside from the model's origin.
 Since DeepSeek-R1 originates from China, a geopolitical adversary of the United States, concerns have been raised about potential biases promoting the CCP’s agenda, censorship of specific information or perspectives, or even the presence of insecure backdoors that could compromise U.S.-based entities using the model.
 For instance, certain keywords could be embedded to trigger malicious behavior within the model.